We are so lucky to have Ross Wakefield join us as a guest writer.

 NASA Right Now

 This craft, if successful, would be the first to carry humans beyond low-Earth orbit since 1972.
-The first manned mission is slated for the early 2020’s (though subject to change), and following this more are proposed, including a recreation of Apollo 8 – a full-length flight to lunar orbit and then around the Moon multiple times, fully crewed.
-Whether one future Orion mission will involve an actually manned landing – the first since 1972 – is still open to question.
+The first human mission is slated for the early 2020’s (though subject to change), and following this more are proposed, including a recreation of Apollo 8 – a full-length flight to lunar orbit and then around the Moon multiple times, fully crewed.
+Whether one future Orion mission will involve an actual human landing – the first since 1972 – is still open to question.

 However, the Orion, as capable as it is, is reasonably small – about half as much again as the original Apollo command module in terms of living space.
 Such an environment is sufficient for launch, splashdown and for a possible Moon landing, but a journey to the Moon would take a week there and back – a journey to Mars and back possibly in excess of three years.
 Therefore, it is obvious that a much larger living area is needed, for the supply as well as the psychological needs of the crew.
 To that end, NASA has come up with a plan for a Deep Space Habitat, or DSH.